bharatari/utd-grades/functions/README.md

 ## Deployment

-Run `serverless deploy --stage production` within the `functions` folder ensuring that you have an AWS profile called `utd-grades` (with the appropriate AWS account access key and secret pointing to the correct production account) setup on your local machine.
+Commits to master will automatically trigger a deploy to production (assuming tests pass) through a GitHub Actions workflow.
+For a manual deploy, run `serverless deploy --stage production --aws-profile <set-aws-profile-pointing-to-production-here>` within the `functions` folder ensuring that you have the appropriate AWS profile configured in your local environment.